How To Fluff Pillows and Cushions

 Get It All Out.

-Now it’s finally time to fluff.
-Start by finding a midpoint on each cushion’s side.
-Start pushing in and hitting the sides quickly and with some gusto.
-Once you’ve done the sides, move onto the rest of the pillow in a bottom to top movement.
+Now it's finally time to fluff.
+Start by finding a midpoint on each cushion's side.
+Quickly push in and hit the sides with some gusto.
+Once you've done the sides, move to the rest of the pillow with a bottom-to-top movement.

-Hit and punch it with some force to make sure the filling is being dispersed and fluffed up.
-Here, you can also use a tool to help with the fluffing.
-For example, a stocking or long sock full of tennis balls makes a great fluffing partner.
-We don’t condone violence, but pillows don’t have feelings.
-These fluffing methods will give you beautiful cushions — and help with any pent up anger or frustration you might be feeling.
+Hit and punch with force to ensure the filling disperses and fluffs up.
+You can use a tool to help with fluffing.
+For example, a stocking or long sock filled with tennis balls makes a great fluffing partner.
+We don't condone violence, but pillows don't have feelings.
+These fluffing methods will give you beautiful cushions — and help with any pent-up anger or frustration you might be feeling.
 Win-win.

-Continue the free therapy session by taking each cushion, grabbing onto the edges, and shaking aggressively.
+Continue the free therapy session by grabbing each cushion's edges and shaking aggressively.
 Put on your favorite heavy metal tunes and just go at it.
-Friendly suggestion: you might want to close the curtains for this one.
+Friendly suggestion: close the curtains for this one.
 While quite the sight, this rough and tumble approach is highly recommended by our furniture experts as a surefire way to make your cushions and pillows sing anew.

 Bench Seat Fluffing.

-The techniques above work well for removable cushions, but some modern benches and lounge chairs have solid and sewn-in seats.
+The techniques above work well for removable cushions, but some modern benches like the Rosin Bench and lounge chairs like the Otio Chair have solid and sewn-in seats.

 You can still apply the punching method for these pieces; it’ll just look a little different.
 To start, simply punch and bang at the seat and back of the sofa or armchair.
 Move from one end of the piece to the other end to ensure a uniform result.